envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Practically it means that we can safely use only numbers that are safely representable by the aforementioned standard.
 And it includes integer values in the range: `[-9007199254740991; 9007199254740991]`.
 Both values are defined as constants: [`Number.MIN_SAFE_INTEGER`](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-number.min_safe_integer) and [`Number.MAX_SAFE_INTEGER`](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-number.max_safe_integer) correspondingly.
 [Is there or isn't there an integer type in JavaScript?](https://stackoverflow.com/questions/33773296/is-there-or-isnt-there-an-integer-type-in-javascript)

+#### C5

+Q: What are the actions that can be performed on a data structure?
+A:
+1.Insertion: Add a new data item in a given collection of items 2.Deletion: Delete data from a collection
+3.Traversal: Access to each data item exactly once so it can be processed 4.Searching: Find the location of the data item if it exists in a given collection 5.Sorting: Having data that is sorted
+6.Access: How do we access this data that we have on our computer

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie